joncampbell123/dosbox-x/README.md

 For running DOSBox-X in a real DOS system (MS-DOS or compatible), you can find the HX-DOS package that makes use of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX).
 Type DOSBOX-X to run it from a DOS system.
 There is also the DOS LOADLIN package which can run from within DOSBox-X itself in addition to a DOS system.
 Note, however, that not all features of DOSBox-X that are supported in other platforms can be supported in the real DOS environment.

-The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and other operating systems too.
+The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and possbily other operating systems too.
 You can also get the latest development source code from the repository directly.
-See also the [DOSBox-X source code description](README.source-code-description) page for information on compiling the source code.
+See also the [BUILD](BUILD.md) page for information on building/compiling the DOSBox-X source code.

 ## Compatibility with DOS programs and games